igorshirinkin/FlaskApiEcommerce/README.md

 # Men's wear store
-This is one of my E-commerce API app implementations.
+This is one of my E-commerce app implementations.
 It is written in Python with Flask framework as the main dependency.

 Live demo:
 -------------------